farcaster-project/RFCs/README.md

 Specifies the tasks that syncers make available to daemons for the monitoring of chain-state through blockchain events and the broadcasting of transactions.

 ### [06.
 Instructions](./06-instructions.md)
-Specifies the instructions that daemon expects to receive from the client commanding it.
-Daemon instruction proposals to client are to be included on state digest messages.
+Specifies the instructions that daemons and clients expects to receive from each other.
+They control the state transitions of an ongoing swap and allow information to flow between a client and a daemon.

 ### [07.
 Cryptographic Setup](./07-cryptographic-setup.md)
 Specifies the cryptographic primitives used to transfer secrets through transactions with adaptor signatures and specifies the cryptographic setup required at the beginning of a swap to guarentee funds safety.